Waaal/BobaOS/doc/boot/Loader.md

 This Data struct is alled a **Segment Selector**.

 ##### Data in a Table Entry:
-The Data Structure of a DPL is like this:
+The Data Structure of a DPL is calles a System Segment Descriptor and is structured like this:
 ```
 63      56 55   52 51   48 47           40 39       32 31           16 15           0
 |   Base  | Flags | Limit | Access Bytes  |    Base   |      Base     |     Limit   |